postmodernarchive/2020-adventofcode/README.md

-# 2020-adventofcode
+# Advent of Code

-my solutions to advent of code
+My solutions to the Advent of Code of the great year of 2020.

+Written in Rust, as it is the language I am currently learning.
+I might add solutions in other languages if I am bored enough or have time.